Lockheed Constellation

 The Lockheed Constellation ("Connie") is a propeller-driven, four-engined airliner built by Lockheed Corporation starting in 1943.
-The Constellation series was the first pressurized-cabin civil airliner series to go into widespread use.
-Its pressurized cabin enabled commercial passengers to fly well above most bad weather for the first time, thus significantly improving the general safety and ease of air travel.
+The Constellation series was the first civil airliner family to enter widespread use equipped with a pressurized cabin, enabling it to fly well above most bad weather, thus significantly improving the general safety and ease of commercial passenger air travel.

-Several different models of the Constellation series were produced, although they all featured the distinctive triple-tail and dolphin-shaped fuselage.
+Several different models of the Constellation series were produced, although they all featured the distinctive triple tail and dolphin-shaped fuselage.
 Most were powered by four 18-cylinder Wright R-3350 Duplex-Cyclones.
 In total, 856 were produced between 1943 and 1958 at Lockheed's plant in Burbank, California, and used as both a civil airliner and as a military and civilian cargo transport.
 Among their famous uses was during the Berlin and the Biafran airlifts.
-Three served as the presidential aircraft for Dwight D. Eisenhower, one of which is featured at the National Museum of the United States Air Force.
+Three served as the presidential aircraft for Dwight D. Eisenhower, one of which is at the National Museum of the United States Air Force.